-- (b) Satisfactorily completed the components of the continuous assessments as specified by the Department; - (c) Submitted his/her log book and assignments deemed satisfactory by the Department not later than one month before the Final Examination; and - (d) Submitted a research report on an aspect of Rehabilitation Medicine not later than three months before the Final Examination.
+- (b) Satisfactorily completed the components of the continuous assessments as specified by the Department; - (c) Submitted his/her training portfolio deemed satisfactory by the Department not later than three (3) months before the Final Examination; and - (d) Submitted a research report on an aspect of Rehabilitation Medicine not later than three months before the Final Examination.
 A candidate must obtain a pass grade in the research report before he/she is permitted to sit for the Final Examination. - (4) Examination Components and Allocation of Marks - (a) Part I Examination